 We feel honored that the President and First Lady had dinner with us.
 My wife kept hoping that they would have a chance to spend a peaceful dinner while they were here.
 I am sure they were able to do this at the Grove Park Inn and we think they did at the Corner Kitchen as well.

-Here is an assortment of pictures that were taken mostly by guests who were in the restaurant or outside.
+Here are two photos that were taken by guests who were in the restaurant that evening.